What Happens if I’m Accused of a Title IX Violation in Wisconsin?

 Schools can impose penalties such as:

-• Suspension or expulsion: A suspension removes you from school for a set period, while expulsion ends your academic career at that institution.
-Both appear on your record and can prevent you from transferring or enrolling elsewhere.
+- Suspension or expulsion: A suspension removes you from school for a set period, while expulsion ends your academic career at that institution, sometimes with an option to reapply at a later date.
+Both appear on your record and can potentially prevent you from transferring or enrolling elsewhere.

 Long-Term Consequences

-These penalties disrupt your current studies and can affect future school admission, job prospects, and professional licensing.
+Penalties can disrupt your current studies and affect future school admission, job prospects, and professional licensing.
 Employers and admissions officers often view Title IX sanctions as serious warnings, regardless of whether you believe the decision was fair.

 Your side of the story deserves to be heard.
 A Title IX lawyer will help you get back to your life and ensure your future is protected.